-SA Objectives Decision-Making Criteria SA Score Justification SA Objectives Decision-Making Criteria habitats?
-Will it conserve and enhance nationally significant species and habitats?
-Will it improve biodiversity within urban areas?
-Will it enhance the wider ecological network and seek to minimise the fragmentation of nature corridors and networks?
-Will it reduce indirect impacts on designated sites?
-SA Score However, Policy N4 The Natural Environment & Green Infrastructure provides for the Borough's natural environment to be protected, enhanced and improved with reference to both designated and non-designated habitats.
-Any new housing development will need to adhere to this policy, which should help to reduce potential negative effects and achieve some benefits for biodiversity; overall the effects are mixed and uncertain.
-13 To protect and conserve soil Will it result in the protection/retention of the Best and Most Versatile agricultural land (Grades 1-3a)?
-Will it minimise and seek to reclaim derelict and contaminated land? -?
-The potential for new housing development to be delivered within the settlement boundary for Hixon may result in the loss of Best and Most Versatile agricultural land (Grades 1-3a) as the entire settlement boundary area lies within Grade 3 agricultural land.
-The information available 52 does not sub-divide Grade 3 into 3a and 3b (3b is not classed as Best and Most Versatile agricultural land); therefore, it is difficult to ascertain the proportion of Best and Most Versatile agricultural land that will be lost.
+Table A.5 Appraisal matrix for Policy SB1 Hixon SA Objectives and Most Versatile agricultural land (Grades 1-3a)?
+Will it minimise and seek to reclaim derelict and contaminated land?
+SA Score land (Grades 1-3a) as the entire settlement boundary area lies within Grade 3 agricultural land.
+The information available does not sub-divide Grade 3 into 3a and 3b (3b is not classed as Best and Most Versatile agricultural land); therefore, it is difficult to ascertain the proportion of Best and Most Versatile agricultural land that will be lost.
 Policy E2 Sustainable Rural Development of the Plan for Stafford Borough does seek to protect Best and Most Versatile agricultural land by encouraging the use of poorer quality land, therefore within the parcels of land for development within the settlement boundary, the Council could seek to influence the location of the housing when determining planning applications.
-14 To protect and enhance water quality of the Borough's rivers whilst maximising their carrying capacity through achieving sustainable water resource management Will it improve the quality of controlled waters?Will it increase the quality and quantity of the water environment?Will it reduce direct or indirect pollution of the water environment? -?
+14 To protect and enhance water quality of the Borough's rivers whilst maximising their carrying capacity through achieving sustainable water resource management Will it improve the quality of controlled waters?
+Will it increase the quality and quantity of the water environment?
+Will it reduce direct or indirect pollution of the water environment?
+Is there adequate foul drainage infrastructure?
+Will it protect floodplain capacity?
+Is there clear opportunity for future maintenance of Sustainable Drainage Systems? -?
 The potential for new housing development to be delivered within the settlement boundary for Hixon will inevitably result in the consumption of water during construction and once the houses are occupied.
 There is also potential to affect water quality during construction through pollution and sediment run-off and once the houses are occupied through effluent.
 However, policies within the Plan for Stafford Borough and other water protection measures implemented and monitored by the Environment Agency will mitigate such effects.
-Policies include: Policy N2 Climate Change which sets parameters for sustainable drainage to reduce possible impacts on water quality and
+Policies include: Policy N2 Climate Change which sets parameters for sustainable drainage to reduce possible impacts on water quality and safeguards groundwater resources and surface water bodies; N1 Design which seeks the inclusion of SuDs in new development; and N4 The Natural Environment & Green Infrastructure which seeks the conservation and enhancement of water courses.
+These policies should help to reduce potential negative effects for water quality, therefore the effects are uncertain.
+15 To protect, enhance and, where necessary, restore designated landscape areas and town character, Will it protect and enhance sites features and areas of historical, archaeological and cultural value in both urban and rural areas? +/-?
+No designated landscapes or historic assets will be directly affected by the extended settlement boundary.
+There is potential for new housing development within the settlement boundary to affect the quality and character of the landscape and townscape, historic assets and the built environment.
+However,

-52 Spatial data obtained from the Natural England public datasets: http://publications.naturalengland.org.uk/category/5954148537204736 SA of the Plan for Stafford Borough Part 2 121
+Spatial data obtained from the Natural England public datasets: http://publications.naturalengland.org.uk/category/5954148537204736